Espiritu Joven

 Espiritu Joven is a Catholic youth movement in Cuba, focused on foreign Catholic medical students.
-Espiritu Joven was origined by a Catholic monk, Sr. Cristina S.M and three medical students in ELAM (Escuela Latino Americana de Medicina), in Havana, Cuba, in 1999.
-Now, after 13 years, with seven branches and more than 300 participants, the movement is enrolling throughout Cuba.
+Espiritu Joven was started by a Catholic monk, Sr. Cristina S.M and three medical students in ELAM (Escuela Latino Americana de Medicina), in Havana, Cuba, in 1999.

 History

-The Espiritu Joven, has started with its home school, ELAM, on 27 October 1999, the Feast of St. Jude.
-When in 1999, the ELAM has started, catholic students from Latin American countries faced problems in gathering and doing their prayer activities in week days, other than Sunday masses, to solve these problems with the Colombian origin catholic nun Sr. Cristina and Several Catholic students from Latin America have started the movement in the day of St.Jude in October 28, 1999.
-From that day up to now the Espiritu Joven is doing its weekly activities in ELAM.
+The Espiritu Joven started the movement in its home school, ELAM, on 28 October 1999, the Feast of St. Jude Thaddeus.
+In 1999, the ELAM started, and Catholic students from Latin America faced problems in gathering and doing their prayer activities during the weekdays.
+Other than Sunday masses, there were no activities inside ELAM to quench their thirst for the Lord.
+To solve these problems, A Catholic nun Sr. Cristina SM, from Colombia who was serving as a Missionary in Havana and several Catholic students from Latin America started the movement on the day of St. Jude on October 28, 1999.

 Presence outside the ELAM

 The Espiritu Joven has started its presence outside of the ELAM in 2001, when the first badge students went to provinces with the process of decentralization.
 From 2001, Espiritu Joven is having its branches all over Cuba.
 Cuban provinces such as, Pinar del Rio, Villa Clara, Camagüey, Santiago de Cuba and Las Tunas are having branches other than the capital, Havana.
 In Havana, medical faculties, other than ELAM, Salvador Allende, Julio Trigo, Miguel Enríquez and Vitoria de Giron are having their branches.